xiahaolong/ACVirus/README.md

 <center>Example figure 3a: Phylogenetic tree</center>

 ![genome_comparison](https://wenguang.oss-cn-hangzhou.aliyuncs.com/figure/Aliceevansviridae-2-ai.png)
+If the image does not display properly, please refer to the file genome_comparison_Aliceevansviridae.png provided in the repository.
 <center>Example figure 3b: Genome comparison diagram based on the order of the phylogenetic tree</center>